-Elizabeth is here as a research specialist to answer any questions regarding the library or your research projects, as well as to connect you with other research specialists and library services.
-You can make an appointment online here: http://uoregon.libcal.com/appointment/17279, Email (emp@uoregon.edu) or call (541-346-3047) with your questions!
+Miriam is here as a research specialist to answer any questions regarding the library or your research projects, as well as to connect you with other research specialists and library services.
+Email (rigby@uoregon.edu) or give a call (541-346-7202) with your questions!